 High Sheen Navy Paint on Walls:

-Paint Tips and Ideas
+Paint Tips and IdeasÂ

 1. For each room to be painted use this FREE Printable Paint Sheen Chart to determine the paint sheen required for the amount of traffic the room gets.
 In this chart select the room you are going to paint then select the sheen suggested.
 Buy paint with that sheen.
+2. Refer to my Favorite Painting Tips and Tools for Interiors before you start painting!
+3. How to Prepare a Room For Painting – is a handy guide and checklist to print out to make your painting job quicker and easier!

-I hope you like my Paint Tips and How To Pick The Perfect Paint Sheen!
+I hope you like my paint tips and How To Pick The Perfect Paint Sheen!

-You may also like:
+You may also like these Paint Ideas:

 Sherwin Williams Silverplate Paint Color : A Beautiful Neutral Gray